IgnacioLD/ignaciotech/content/projects/augen.md

 ## Current Status

-The project is actively maintained and continuously improved based on user feedback.
-Regular updates include new language support, enhanced AI accuracy, and additional accessibility features.

-Visit [augen.ignacio.tech](https://augen.ignacio.tech) to try the live demo and experience the future of accessibility technology.
+Actively maintained in small iterations.
+Feedback helps guide what to fix next.
+You can try a live demo at [augen.ignacio.tech](https://augen.ignacio.tech).